|

 to an email received from Michael on 4th April whose Pallister

-detailed family history which seems to need large amendments.
-Some of his
+family history which seems to need large amendments.
+Some of his work was

 stared re-doing my index web page now that I have MS Office 2007.
 I thought